xiyan524/MM-AVS/README.md

 password：uwbt

 Note: Videos are always limited by network disk, we recommend to method1.

+## Extension
+The data scale is determined by its accompanied videos, considering this modality is more space-consuming than the other.
+The data acquirability code can be used for dataset extension.

 ## Citations